Field Trip Starters

 Youth Conservation Corps

-The Idaho BLM works with the Youth Conservation Corps to provide employment for young adults.
+The BLM partners with the Idaho Youth Conservation Corps to provide employment for young adults.
 YouthCorps programs combine outdoor adventure and education with paid environmental work experience for ages 14 to 19.
 Click here to visit the YouthCorps website.

 Hands on the Land